Trulicity® Prescription Online for Weight Loss

 Expected weight loss depends on the dose of Trulicity.
 In one study funded by Eli Lilly, people who took 4.5 mg of dulaglutide had more weight loss (about 10 lb) than those on 1.5 mg (a little less than 7 lb) after 36 weeks on the drug.
 (Safe weight loss is one to two pounds per week.)

-Trulicity may have more benefits than just treating type 2 diabetes and weight management.
-Multiple clinical trials funded by Eli Lilly show dulaglutide reduces the risk of heart attack, nonfatal stroke, and death in adults with type 2 diabetes who also have or are at risk of heart and blood vessel diseases.
+Trulicity may have more benefits than just treating Type 2 diabetes and weight management.
+Multiple clinical trials funded by Eli Lilly show dulaglutide reduces the risk of heart attack, nonfatal stroke, and death in adults with Type 2 diabetes who also have or are at risk of heart and blood vessel diseases.
 Dulaglutide improves heart health by lowering blood sugar and helping people lose excess weight.

 And it’s significant to note that some patients have reported reduced cravings while using dulaglutide for weight loss.